cunum/word2vec-explorer/README.md

 ### Setup

-Just use the docker image on docker hub  [```cunum/word2vec-visualizer```](https://hub.docker.com/r/cunum/word2vec-visualizer/) and directly jump to step Usage.

-Or clone the project and build the docker image yourself by running in project directory
+Just use the pre-built docker image on docker hub  [```cunum/word2vec-visualizer```](https://hub.docker.com/r/cunum/word2vec-visualizer/) and directly jump to step **Usage** or clone the project and build the docker image yourself by running in project directory
 ```bash
 docker build . -t cunum/word2vec-visualizer
 ```